List of iOS Supervised mode features by version

-Supervised mode is a feature introduced by Apple in iOS 5 that allows IT to have more power than available normally.
-With supervised mode, IT can have more control over devices and can restrict several features such as keyboard shortcuts, AirDrop, Messages, Handoff, Erase and changing passcodes.
+Apple introduced Supervised mode in iOS 5 to allow IT admins to have increased control over the devices.
+Supervision is a feature specifically designed for institutionally owned iOS devices.
+Supervision on iOS devices must be set up before activation – on a brand-new device or a fully erased device.
+With supervised mode, IT can have more control over devices and can restrict several features such as keyboard shortcuts, AirDrop, Messages, Erase and changing passcodes.

-It is a feature in supervised devices that forces the device to run a single app.
 While single app mode is enabled, the selected app will stay in the foreground.
-This is extremely useful in cases where the device is intended for a unique purpose.
+This is extremely useful in cases where the device is intended for unique purposes like:

 - Preventing students from leaving the exam screen.